DesignThinkerer/geofindergame/readme.md

-geomaster is a game that help you learn geography.
+geomaster is a free and open source game that help you learn geography.
 It uses spaced repetition.
+The svg map is from https://mapsvg.com/maps/geo-calibrated/world.svg